 The festival stems from a folktale where a woman made a beautifully decorated Krathong out of flowers and banana leaves to give to the king, who later lit incense sticks and floated the krathong on one of the Sukhothai waterways.
 Now, there's a big multi-day festival where you can make or buy krathongs, enjoy the fireworks, tons of vendors, and a lantern show around the park.
 Find the most activities around Wat Mahathat and around the pond near the statue of King Ramkhamhaeng.

 If you go during the festival, you'll want to book somewhere to stay overnight (otherwise, this is really well suited as a day trip for our volunteers).
 Places to stay book up quickly, so make a reservation ASAP.
+Some groups in the past have stayed at the Orchid Hibiscus Guest House after the festival if that's helpful to know.

 What To Bring